 - Butter – If you only have margarine, that will do, but butter is best!

-- Bacon – I used costco’s brand of bacon crumbles because that’s what I had on hand when making these for photos.
-I’ve used regular and thick cut bacon and fried them in bits as well.
+- Bacon – I used Costco’s brand of bacon crumbles because that’s what I had on hand when making these for photos.
+I’ve used regular and thick-cut bacon and fried them in bits as well.
 Use your favorite bacon for the best flavor.

 - Onions – Sweet onions work fantastic here, but if you have regular yellow onions, that’s fine.

-- Oil and seasonings
+- Oil

 For more detailed instructions for these sprouts, look at the printable recipe card below.

-Next, cook the bacon and the onion slices in the Foodi on the saute function until the bacon is crispy and the onions are tender.
+- Step Two: Cook the bacon and the onion slices in the Foodi on the saute function until the bacon is crispy and the onions are tender.
 Remove them and set them aside.

-Continue to saute the sprouts until they’re slightly tender and bright in color.
+- Step Four: Continue to saute the sprouts until they’re slightly tender and bright in color.

-Turn off the machine and drizzle in the maple syrup.
+- Step Six: Turn off the machine and drizzle in the maple syrup.
 Give it a good mix and it’s ready to serve!

 Storage and Freezing

-To reheat them, add a bit of butter to the foodi and saute them again quickly to reheat.
+To reheat them, add a bit of butter to the Foodi and saute them again quickly to reheat.
 Alternatively, you could also do this in a skillet on the stove.
 Lastly, you can microwave them, but they will not retain any of the crispiness with this method.

 Can I make this with other brand-name air fryers?